What Can CBD Oil Do?

 Unfortunately, cannabis’ long history as a Schedule I drug under US law has stifled research and clinical trials necessary to fully answer this question.
 However, the recent nationwide legalization of industrial hemp-derived CBD per the 2018 Farm Bill has opened the door for more research and has resulted in state-level reform all across the country (with Texas being the most recent state to de-schedule CBD just days ago).

-Though research has been (somewhat) limited thus far, there is still a great deal we know about how CBD interacts with the body, and both clinical and anecdotal evidence suggests that it helps with a wide range of ailments, from common conditions such as anxiety and inflammation to chronic diseases such as Alzheimer’s, Parkinson’s and multiple sclerosis.
+Though research has been (somewhat) limited thus far, there is still a great deal we know about how CBD interacts with the body.

 CBD works by acting on the endocannabinoid system, a series of receptors, molecules, and enzymes that assists in maintaining homeostasis in our bodies.
 Within that system are two cannabinoid receptors, CB1 and CB2.
 While CBD doesn’t bind directly with either of these receptors, what it does do is influence them by mimicking or enhancing the effects of “endogenous” cannabinoids that already occur naturally in humans.

 CBD is not a “wonder drug,” although many users would vouch that it is.
-Its effectiveness varies depending on the user, the product used, the dosage, and the condition being treated.
-Some people report no perceptible effect at all, while others swear that it cures everything.
+Its effectiveness varies depending on the user, the product used, and the dosage.
 It all comes down to personal preference and monitoring your body’s response to CBD.
-While it may not work for everyone, it does work for millions of others, and as the rapidly expanding market might imply, this number is growing fast.

 - APC Collaborator